LusunHCI/7cups-summer/data/responses.md

 ## inquiry_post_contact
 * open_question/inquiry_post_contact
-    - I've been trying to avoid her, but she works at this cafe I frequent
+    - I've been trying to avoid her, but she works at this cafe I frequent.

 ## inquiry_ending_process
 * open_question/inquiry_ending_process
-    - Yeah sometimes at the cafe she works at that I usually go to before class.
+    - It was her who dumped me.
+We started dating and at first it seemed like she was really interested in me, but then she started ghosting me and being distant, but when I asked her if she still liked me, she said she did! and then out of nowhere she dumped me!

+## support_inquiry
+* open_question/support_inquiry
+    - I mean, I just need someone to listen to me and talk me through this breakup, I don't know what else I can really ask from you.

 ## simple_reflect
 * reflect/simple_reflect
-    - Yes that's right
+    - Yes that's right.

 ## label_emotion
 * reflect/label_emotion
-    - Yeah
+    - Yeah you're right.
+I am.

+## self_disclosure
+* empathy/self_disclosure
+    - Seems you have the same experience as me, could you please give me some advice on how to tackle it?

+## offer_condolence
+* empathy/offer_condolence
+    - I'm scared that if she never loved me, maybe no one will.
+I just want to feel better.

 ## compassion
 * support/compassion
-    - thanks, I really appreciate that	that's really kind of you
+    - Thanks, I really appreciate that	that's really kind of you.
+I guess the whole thing has just made me extra insecure about myself.
-    - you're so nice!	thank you, I'm really grateful
-    - I really appreciate you being here for me
-    - I'm really grateful for your willingness to listen to me.

 ## understanding
 * support/understanding
-    - Yeah
+    - Yeah it's frustrating because a part of me still wants her back because when I said I loved her, I wasn't lying.
+Unfortunately can't say the same for her

 ## support_user_side
 * support/support_user_side
     - I know, but I still feel frustrated.
 My heart is broken and I don't know what to do.

-## encourage_self
-* affirm/encourage_self
-    - Thank you for encouraging me

-## affirm
+## no_advice
-* affirm/affirm
+* warning/no_advice
-    - I guess you're right.
+    - I guess the whole thing has just made me extra insecure about myself.

+## protect_personal_information
+* warning/protect_personal_information
+    - Oh i understand, i'll just talk to you again on 7 cups.

+## listener_privacy
+* inappropriate/listener_privacy
+    - Oh wow, thanks.
+I know I asked for your contact info but now I'm maybe thinking we should just chat on 7 cups to maintain our privacy.

+## inappropriate
+* inappropriate/inappropriate
+    - I don't talk about that.
+Can we get back to the point?
+I just want to recover from my breakup as soon as possible.

+## end_conversation
+* closing/end_conversation
+    - Oh okay, do you mind giving me your phone number and then we can chat during the weekend?

+## bye
+* closing/bye
+    - Bye then! thanks for chatting with me!